VeraSafe Services Privacy Notice

 13. Data Integrity & Security

-We have implemented and will maintain technical, administrative, and physical security measures that are reasonably designed to help protect Personal Data from unauthorized processing, such as unauthorized access, disclosure, alteration, or destruction.
-We have also implemented solutions to prevent accidental loss and mitigate unavailability of relevant information systems used to process Personal Data.
+We have implemented and will maintain appropriate technical, administrative, and physical security measures designed to facilitate the protection of your Personal Data against unauthorized processing, such as unauthorized access, disclosure, alteration, or destruction.

 14. Your Privacy Rights: Access & Review

-Requests should be sent directly to the client who provided your Personal Data to us.
-VeraSafe has limited rights to access Personal Data our clients submit to us.
-Therefore, if you contact us with such a request, please provide the name of the VeraSafe client who submitted your Personal Data to us.
-We will forward your request to that client and provide any needed assistance as they respond to your request.
+If your Personal Data was provided to us by another company, then requests related to the exercise of the foregoing rights should be sent directly to that company, not VeraSafe.
+VeraSafe has limited rights in respect of Personal Data submitted to us by our clients, for example.
+If you nevertheless choose to contact us with such a request, please provide the name of the VeraSafe client who submitted your Personal Data to us.
+We will forward your request to that client and provide any necessary assistance as they respond to your request.

 15. Privacy of Children